 As a result of the COVID-19 pandemic and consequent recession many people are doing it tough and need assistance.

 If you are facing financial difficulty and need a way out, the first thing to do is ask for help.
-Deciding who to approach for assistance, whether through a friend, a financial counsellor or an organisation like Way Forward, it is important to look for a someone who will take care of your best interests.
+Deciding who to approach for assistance, whether through a friend, a financial counsellor or an organisation like Way Forward, it is important to look for someone who will take care of your best interests.

 To help in knowing where to go, the Financial Rights Legal Service has identified the two main reasons for financial hardship: